 - Litigated numerous intellectual property cases involving copyright, trademark, gray-market and cybersquatting issues for companies including 3M, AOL, Platinum Technology and the DGA.

 - Represented various senior executives in federal white-collar civil and criminal investigations, including insider trading.

 - Significant pro bono work includes representing solo minors in asylum applications, drafting treatment standards for minors in INS custody, and drafting successful amicus brief in the Inter-American Court of Human Rights abrogating Trinidad law on flogging with a cat-o-nine-tails.

-- 2018 President Elect/2019 President (elected), Treasurer (elected), Member of Executive Committee & Board of Trustees, Santa Clara County Bar Association
+- 2019 President (elected), Treasurer (elected), Member of Executive Committee & Board of Trustees, Santa Clara County Bar Association

 - Past Member of SCCBA Fair Elections Commission

 - Executive Committee Member, High Tech Section, Santa Clara County Bar Association